Inpatient vs. Outpatient

 - Medical care

 - Self-help orientation

-- Drug screening
+- Drug and alcohol screening

 - Continuing care plans

 Whether you enter inpatient or outpatient, a vital component of addiction treatment is the integration of medications, counseling, and support.
 The most important part of recovery is having access to the experience and guidance of trained professionals who will work with you in treatment.
 Having a team of compassionate people who really understand what you have been through and are going through makes all the difference.

 These medical professionals will genuinely empathize with your situation.
 That way all of your medical and clinical sessions can focus on person-centered clinical care.
 In doing so, you can find authentic recovery.

 If you or someone you know is struggling with an addiction, inpatient and outpatient treatment programs in addiction recovery can be lifesaving.
 Royal Life Centers’ full continuum of care offers each guest the opportunity to participate in every level of care within our addiction treatment programs.
 To find out more about entering treatment, please reach out to our admissions department for guidance and support, at (877)-RECOVERY.